irmen/prog8/docs/source/programming.rst

 Breaking out of a loop prematurely is possible with the ``break`` statement.

+The *unroll* loop is not really a loop, but looks like one.
+It actually duplicates the statements in its block on the spot by the given number of times.
+It's meant to "unroll loops" - trade memory for speed by avoiding the actual repeat loop counting code.
+Only simple statements are allowed to be inside an unroll loop (assignments, function calls etc.).

 .. attention::
     The value of the loop variable after executing the loop *is undefined*.
 Don't use it immediately after the loop without first assigning a new value to it!